wxcctechsummit/wxcclabguides/LTRCCT-2012/Lab1.md

 <img align="middle" src="Images/Lab1/webexcallingpage.jpg" width="200" />
 <img align="middle" src="Images/Lab1/webexappdownload.jpg" width="200" />
 <img align="middle" src="Images/Lab1/webexsignin.jpg" width="200" />

+> If the webex app is already in the system, you can skip first 2 steps

 > Using below link to login to agent desktop  alternatively you can cross launch from portal also